 - H18-A2 Procedures for the Handling and Processing of Blood Specimens; Approved Guideline-Second Edition (1999).
 This guideline addresses multiple factors associated with handling and processing of specimens, and factors that can introduce imprecision or systematic bias into results. - H38-P Calibration and Quality Control of Automated Hematology Analyzers; Proposed Standard (1999).
-This document addresses calibration and quality control strategies for multichannel hematology analyzers; assignment of values to calibrator materials; calibration using stabilized blood controls; internal quality control; pair difference analysis; and use of the weighted moving average (\bar{x}B) method. - Protection of Laboratory Workers from Instrument Biohazards and Infectious Disease Transmitted by Blood, Body Fluids, and Tissue; Approved Guideline (1997).
-A consolidation of M29-T2 and I17-P, this document provides guidance on the risk of transmission of hepatitis viruses and human immunodeficiency viruses in any laboratory setting; specific precautions for preventing the laboratory transmission of blood-borne infection from laboratory instruments and materials; and recommendations for the management of blood-borne exposure. - NRSCL8-A Terminology and Definitions for Use in NCCLS Documents; Approved Standard (1998).
-This document provides standard definitions for use in NCCLS standards and guidelines, and for submitting candidate reference methods and materials to the National Reference Systems for the Clinical Laboratory (NRSCL).
+This document addresses calibration and quality control strategies for multichannel hematology analyzers; assignment of values to calibrator materials; calibration using stabilized blood controls; internal quality control; pair difference analysis; and use of the weighted moving average (x̄B) method. - Protection of Laboratory Workers from Instrument Biohazards and Infectious Disease Transmitted by Blood, Body Fluids, and Tissue; Approved Guideline (1997).
+A consolidation of M29-T2 and I17-P, this document provides guidance on the risk of transmission of hepatitis viruses and human immunodeficiency viruses in any laboratory setting; specific precautions for preventing the laboratory transmission of blood-borne infection from laboratory instruments and materials; and recommendations for the management of blood-borne exposure.